Nexmo/station/_documentation/en/concepts/overview.md

 * [Authentication](/concepts/guides/authentication) – API keys and JSON Web Tokens (JWTs).
 * [Signing messages](/concepts/guides/signing-messages) – how to cryptographically sign messages and verify message signatures.
 * [Webhooks](/concepts/guides/webhooks) – Nexmo's API can send data back to your web server via a webhook.
+* [OpenAPI](/concepts/guides/openapi) – All Nexmo APIs have OpenAPI descriptions that you can take advantage of in your own development process.
 * [Glossary](/concepts/guides/glossary) – A glossary of common terms used throughout the Nexmo platform.

 ## Number format